 - TD Ameritrade

-Nowadays, you can choose from numerous online brokerages, including E-Trade, Merrill Edge, TradeStation and Vanguard brokerage accounts.
-When making an online brokerage account comparison, you should take into account the commission charged, whether or not commission-free trading is available, the minimum account balance, and any additional services offered by the broker.
+Nowadays, you can choose from numerous online brokerages, including E-Trade, TD Ameritrade, Schwab and Fidelity Investments.
+When making an online brokerage account comparison, take into account the commission charged, whether or not commission-free trading is available, the minimum account balance and any additional services offered by the broker.

 Having a brokerage account enables you to buy and sell numerous investment products, all of which come with their own risks and benefits.
 Here are some of the most common investment products: